VanderChen/agentcube/docs/design/PicoD-Design.md

 # PicoD Design Document

-Author: VanderChen
+Author: VanderChen, Layne Peng
 ## Motivation

 The current AgentCube sandbox implementation relies on SSH (via `ssh_client.py`) for remote code execution, file transfer, and sandbox management.
-While SSH provides robust authentication and encryption, it introduces several challenges:
+While SSH offers strong authentication and encryption, it introduces several drawbacks:

-1. **Heavyweight Protocol**: SSH requires complex handshake procedures, key management, and session overhead
+- **Protocol Overhead**: SSH requires complex handshakes, key management, and persistent sessions, which add unnecessary weight in lightweight sandbox environments.
-2. **Limited Customization**: SSH protocol constraints make it difficult to implement custom authentication schemes or optimize for specific use cases
+- **Limited Flexibility**: The rigid nature of the SSH protocol makes it difficult to implement custom authentication schemes or optimize for specialized workflows.

-To address these limitations, we propose **PicoD** (Pico Daemon) - a lightweight, HTTP-based service daemon that provides essential sandbox capabilities with minimal overhead while maintaining security through token-based authentication.
+To overcome these limitations, we propose **PicoD** (Pico Daemon) — a lightweight, HTTP/gRPC-based service daemon.
+PicoD delivers essential sandbox capabilities with minimal overhead, while maintaining security through simple, token-based authentication.

 ### Design Goals

-PicoD is designed as a **stateless daemon** that processes individual gRPC requests independently:
+PicoD is designed as a **stateless daemon** that processes each gRPC request independently.
+Its guiding principles are:

-- **Lightweight**: Minimal resource footprint suitable for containerized sandbox environments
+- **Lightweight**: Minimal resource footprint, optimized for containerized sandbox environments.
-- **Simple Protocol**: Pure gRPC/protobuf-based APIs that are easy to integrate and debug
+- **Simple Protocol:** RESTful HTTP APIs with JSON payloads that are easy to integrate, debug, and test
-- **Secure**: Token-based authentication without preset user requirements
+- **Secure**: Token-based authentication, eliminating the need for preconfigured users or SSH keys.
-- **No Lifecycle Management**: PicoD does not manage sandbox lifecycle (creation, deletion, monitoring).
-These responsibilities belong to the AgentCube control plane.
+- **No Lifecycle Management**: Sandbox lifecycle (creation, deletion, monitoring) remains the responsibility of the AgentCube control plane.
+PicoD focuses solely on request handling.
-- **Single Request Processing**: Each gRPC call (Execute, ReadFile, WriteFile) is handled independently without maintaining state between requests.
+- **Single-Request Processing**: Each API call (Execute, ReadFile, WriteFile) is handled independently, without shared state.
-- **No Session Management**: No persistent connections or session state.
-Each request is authenticated via token in metadata.
+- **No Session Management**: No persistent connections or session tracking; every request is authenticated via metadata.
-- **Ephemeral Process**: PicoD runs for the lifetime of the sandbox container but does not track or manage the sandbox's lifecycle events.
+- **Ephemeral Operation**: PicoD runs only for the lifetime of the sandbox container and does not track lifecycle events.
 ## Use Case

 PicoD enables AI agents to interact with sandboxed environments through the AgentCube SDK.
 The following example demonstrates a complete workflow using multiple PicoD APIs:
 ### Machine Learning Workflow

 An AI agent performs a complete machine learning workflow - uploading data, installing dependencies, training a model, and downloading results:

 ```python

 from agentcube import Sandbox

 # Create a sandbox instance